What comes to mind when you hear the word intimacy?

 We are likely to have different takes on intimacy, and the ways we understand it affect the ways we approach it in our relationships.

 For this reason, the first exercise for intimacy needs to be understanding what it is for our partner and us.
 Before starting any of these exercises, it is important to emphasize that all of these exercises must be consensual.
 Review them together before starting and ensure you are both in agreement with moving forward.

 Exercise 1: Understanding Semantics, Experiences, and Expectations Around Intimacy

-The goal of this exercise is to better understand your own and your partner’s view on what intimacy means and the ways it affects your approach to working on it in a relationship.
+This exercise aims to understand better your and your partner’s views on what intimacy means and how it affects your approach to working on it in a relationship.

 Here’s what to do: